All Episodes

 I mean, we elected a president who had a past that was questionable.

-And then we have Bill Clinton, Bill Clinton, I don't like what he did either.
+Bill Clinton, I don't like what he did either.

 But you can't say that one is worse than the other.

-You can't throw away an allegation because someone's a Republican, and then say, Oh, this is a horrible man because he's a Democrat.
+You can't throw away an allegation because someone's a Republican and then say, oh, this is a horrible man because he's a Democrat.

-But I know the New York Times did that piece, and I remember interviewing many of the women that were quoted in that New York Times piece, and I also remember many of the women came on my show and said and debunked absolutely contradicted what was written about them in that piece.
+I know the New York Times did that piece, and I remember interviewing many of the women that were quoted in that New York Times piece.

 So that was a big deal at the time.